Update:

 Review:

-While employers have a choice of several posting plans to suit their business needs, the platform is somewhat costlier than other niche sites, such as Women For Hire and Career Contessa.
-However, unlike those career portals, which cater to women across industries, Women Who Code delivers a highly defined audience of women in the technology sector.
+Women Who Code had coding networks in major cities all over the world, offering employers a wide talent pool.
+While employers had a choice of several posting plans to suit their business needs, the platform was somewhat costlier than other niche sites, such as Women For Hire and Career Contessa.

 Pros:

-- Purchased job credits don't expire.
+- Purchased job credits didn't expire.

 Cons: